nxp-mcuxpresso/mcuxsdk-middleware-zigbee/examples/zigbee_coordinator/build_linux/README.md

 <p>The Zigbee Coordinator demo application was compiled and verified on a x86 Linux distribution (Ubuntu 22.04.2 LTS).
 The CMakeFile of the application determines as a prebuild step
 if the application was provided as part of a MCUXPRESSO SDK package or as standalone Zigbee module.
 Depending on the SDK package existence, the Mbedtls can be used either from within the SDK package, as a preinstalled package or it can be obtained from official git repository (version 2.28.0). </p>

-### Environment Setup

-For the x86 platform, the user can provide a MCUXPRESSO SDK path and a method to obtain the Mbedtls package through environment variables:
--   `export NXP_SDK_BASE=/home/mcu-sdk-2.0/` - example on how to provide MCUXPRESSO SDK path
--   `export MBEDTLS_ORIGIN=SDK` - Mbedtls package is obtained from MCUXPRESSO SDK
--   `export MBEDTLS_ORIGIN=GIT` - Mbedtls package is retrieved from git official repository
--   `export MBEDTLS_ORIGIN=SYSTEM` - Mbedtls package is used as a preinstalled package

 ### MCUXPRESSO SDK package

 <p>Create a directory `out` under the `build_linux` directory and issue the cmake command.
 The output will showcase the MCUXPRESSO SDK location and the mbedtls usage from within the SDK package.</p>